Safety & Licensing

 MIT EHS Office provides both a source for relevant expertise and an MIT institutional presence.
 Its activities are targeted to effectively use this resource.

 - Municipal Interface

 Although some municipal authorities (e.g., Boston ISD), relate individually with each house, others desire a single point-of-contact or an official MIT involvement.

 Safety is not achieved by inspections alone.
 Ongoing education serves to extend the safe period beyond a few days a year as well as simplifying the task of preparation for formal inspections.
-In addition to the effort of house corporations and the BSF, a formal program of group education directed to both students and house corporation officers may be the best use of this resource.
-This includes but is not limited to participation in HM101.

 The MIT FSILG Dean’s Office provides and supports student communication and education and applies sanctions as required.
 It maintains its own contact lists, but efforts are made to synchronize its list and the SLI program’s contact list.

 The AILG Facilities Committee will regularly review the list of open issues at its monthly meeting, with the goal of getting them responsibly addressed and closed in a timely manner.
 Persistent unresolved issues will be dealt with.

 The AILG Peer Review Visitation (formerly Accreditation) Committee is informed of the status of licenses and approvals, and of significant lapses in compliance.

 As mentioned, the house corporations and resident students have the overall responsibility for safety, licensing and inspection aspects of their house.